AfolabiOlaoluwa/ruby_interview/README.md

 ```

 #### Importing CSV data into database
+Note: This is just explanation on how the solution was crafted, however, for easy running of the application,
+you can proceed to the next title: "Running the application", which uses FOREMAN for easy running of the solution.

 ...I solved this in three (3) different solutions.
 1. Importing csv from a web link using rake task
 2. Importing csv from a local file in the root of the engine.